 Compensation for Occupational Injuries And Diseases

-Being compensated for a work-related injury or illness contracted at work will go a long way in ensuring your employee and their family are taken care of financially.
+Being compensated for a work-related injury or illness contracted at work will go a long way in ensuring your employees and their family are taken care of financially.

-COIDA provides for medical examination and treatment, disability certification and compensation.
-Similarly, when an employee died because of injuries sustained in the workplace or an occupational disease, the dependents of the deceased employee may qualify for benefits.
+COIDA pays for medical assessment and diagnosis, identification of the illness and compensation.
+Likewise, when an employee dies from workplace accidents or an occupational disease, the deceased employee's dependents qualify for benefits.

 We’ve paid over R7 million annually on special allowances and extension pensions.